cloudberrydb/bootcamp/102-cbdb-crash-course/README.md

 The standard log file name is `gpdb_<date>-<time>.csv`.

+**Exercise**

-Exercise: Look at the log file and do different things in the database (create table, run queries, etc.)
+Look at the log file and do different things in the database (create table, run queries, etc.)

 ## 17. Table types in CBDB: heap, AO, and AOCO